vonbecmann/earley-parser/repository/EarleyParser-Core.package/JETerminalMatch.class/README.md

-a word matches a terminal between start and end. acts as a leaf node
+a word matches a terminal.
+acts as a fake dottedRule in a  leaf item.